James Grigson

-James Paul Grigson Jr. (January 30, 1932 – June 3, 2004), nicknamed "Doctor Death" by some press accounts, was a Texas forensic psychiatrist who testified in 167 capital trials, nearly all of which resulted in death sentences.
+James Paul Grigson Jr. (January 30, 1932 – June 3, 2004), nicknamed "Dr. Death" by some press accounts, was a Texas forensic psychiatrist who testified in 167 capital trials, nearly all of which resulted in death sentences.
 He was exposed as a charlatan and expelled by the American Psychiatric Association and the Texas Society of Psychiatric Physicians in 1995 for unethical conduct.
+He testified in 57 cases after losing his APA accreditation.

 Career

 In capital crime cases, Grigson, throughout his career, was typically an expert witness for the prosecution.
-Under Texas law, for death to be imposed the jury must believe the defendant not only to be guilty of the crime charged, but likely to commit additional violent crimes if not put to death.
-In almost every case, Grigson testified (often after meeting the defendant for just a few minutes, or not at all) that the defendant was an "incurable" sociopath who was "one hundred per cent certain" to kill again.
+Under Texas law, for death to be imposed, the jury must believe the defendant not only to be guilty of the crime charged but likely to commit additional violent crimes if not put to death.
+In almost every case, Grigson testified (often after meeting the defendant for just a few minutes, or not at all) that the defendant was an incurable sociopath who was one hundred percent certain to kill again.

-In the late 1980s, an investigation conducted by the Dallas attorney general's office looked into post-conviction outcomes of murder convicts whom Grigson had testified against.
+In the late 1980s, an investigation conducted by the Dallas attorney general's office looked into the post-conviction outcomes of murder convicts whom Grigson had testified against.
 Contrary to expectations set by Grigson's testimony, those who were still in prison were generally nonviolent and cooperative.
 Of the twelve paroled convicts they were able to speak to, only one had committed a crime after release.

+Cases

-Randall Dale Adams case
+Randall Dale Adams

 One of the most notable, at least after the fact, appearances of Grigson in court occurred in the 1977 case of Randall Dale Adams, who was accused of murdering police officer Robert W. Wood.
-Adams was found guilty, and, on the basis of Grigson's testimony, was given the death penalty.
+Adams was found guilty and, on the basis of Grigson's testimony, was given the death penalty.
 Grigson told the jury that Adams would be an ongoing menace if kept alive.

-Adams' conviction was unanimously upheld by the Texas Appellate Court.
-His death sentence, as a result of a 1980 Supreme Court decision, was commuted to life in prison by Texas Governor Bill Clements.
+In 1980, Adams' death sentence was commuted to life in prison by Texas Governor Bill Clements, and in 1989, the Texas Court of Criminal Appeals overturned Adams' conviction on the grounds of malfeasance by the prosecutor and inconsistencies in the testimony of a key witness.
+The prosecution declined to go to a new trial, and Adams was eventually freed after having spent approximately 12 years in prison.

 The case was profiled in the 1988 documentary film The Thin Blue Line.

-In 1989 the Texas Court of Criminal Appeals in Ex parte Adams overturned Adams' conviction on the grounds of malfeasance by the prosecutor and inconsistencies in the testimony of a key witness.
-The prosecution in Texas declined to go to a new trial, and Adams was eventually freed, after having spent approximately 12 years in prison.
+Kerry Max Cook

+In 1978, Kerry Max Cook was found guilty of capital murder and sentenced to death following Grigson's testimony in which he stated that Cook was a severe sociopath and a very serious threat to others.
+In 1997, the Texas Court of Criminal Appeals overturned Cook's conviction on the grounds of prosecutorial and police misconduct, and he was freed after agreeing to plead no contest to a time-served sentence.